How Prepared is Hawai’i for a Major Emergency or Crisis?

 Achieving a reliable and sustainable food supply for Hawai’i Island, the supporting issues of enough land and water to feed ourselves must also be considered and addressed.

 But, first, what do we mean when we say “feed ourselves?”
 By some estimates, Hawai’i currently imports 90 percent of our food, but exports 80 percent of our agricultural production.
-Can we re-balance those numbers, and produce food supplies locally and sufficient for a local and a highly dependent consumer marketplace?
+Can we re-balance those numbers, and produce food supplies locally and in sufficient quantities to feed all of Hawai’i Island.?

 “Step inside a Safeway and see what a supermarket really sells,” says Richard Ha of Hamakua Springs Country Farms.
 “Most of it is some sort of processed food.
 It’s dried or frozen, made or manufactured somewhere else.
 If you look at the produce department as a percentage of the entire store, it’s not very large.”